 A heroin addict’s life revolves around chasing after their “first high.”
 Everything else in their world begins to lack meaning and pleasure.
 However, there is effective medical treatment available for this addiction and withdrawal.
 Substitute medications can be offered to assist with withdrawal symptoms.
 Please note that using medication to assist with withdrawal symptoms should only be carried out by a professional in a facility.
 The entire process should be monitored by health care providers that have specific knowledge and expertise in the field of drug addiction treatment (Kleber, 2007).
-Give us a call today to find the right centre for you.
+Give us a call today to find the right center for you.

 Centers for Disease Control and Prevention.
 (2018).
 Opioid overdose: understanding the epidemic.
 Retrieved February 26, 2019, from https://www.cdc.gov/drugoverdose/epidemic/index.html